Graduate Certificate in Digital Experience

 Curriculum and Course Descriptions

 Designed to build a practical understanding of the frameworks and tools that are frequently used to solve marketing problems.
 The course will examine strategy formulation and the marketing mix (product, price, place and promotion) tied to a thorough assessment of the marketplace (company, competitors, customers, etc.).
 You will develop essential skills related to using marketing research, performing quantitative and qualitative analysis, and thinking critically about marketing decisions related to strategy and tactics.

 *Students who are pursuing the graduate certificate and are not current MBA students may be eligible to waive MKTG 625 and the associated credits for each course if suitable prior coursework has been completed.
-Students who are current MBA students will take these prerequisite courses as part of their MBA curriculum.
+Current St. Thomas MBA students will take MKTG 625 or 600 as part of their MBA curriculum.